Skip to main content Skip to accessibility

 L'înformâtion et les sèrvices publyis pouor I'Île dé Jèrri

-Public Health privacy notice
+Public Health's privacy notice

-This privacy notice covers the Public Health directorate which sits within Strategic Policy, Planning and Performance, a Division of the Cabinet Office.
+This privacy notice covers the Public Health directorate which sits within Strategic Policy, Planning and Performance, a division of the Cabinet Office.

 Strategic Policy, Planning and Performance is registered as a 'Controller' under the Data Protection (Jersey) Law 2018 (the “Data Protection Law”), as we determine the purpose and means of the processing of the personal information collected about you for this service.